PORTUGALXPERT PROPERTY GUIDE

 Property Management

 In certain areas, we offer property management services for both medium and long-term rentals.
 Let our team handle the day-to-day management of your property, ensuring it's well-maintained and generating income, even when you're away.
-We have a vast experience in property management in Lisbon and surroundings and in the Algarve.

 Mortgage Review

 Post-purchase, we continue to support you by reviewing your mortgage conditions against current market conditions.
 If better options arise, we can assist in transferring your mortgage to another bank, usually at no cost as the new bank often covers these expenses.
-This service is provided for free since it is commission based.

 FAQs